Home

 There are two types of amps that I want to review.

 1. Headphone amps.
-Head phone amps are great for silent practice on a electric guitar.
+Headphone amps are great for silent practice on an electric guitar.

 2. Battery powered amps - If you want to make some noise, these are portable and versatile.
 They also have headphone jacks for silent practice or use them as a line out for home recording.
 These are my top picks.